SophMC/notechain/README.md

 ----------------

 **Day 5**
 Notebook found [here](pandas-notebooks-csv/004-LendingClub.ipynb).
 Removed % signs and "months" and converted the rest into a number.
-Removed null values with `dropna()`.
+Removed null values with `df.dropna()`.
 Can investigate the rows with these null values by saving them in a new df.
 Removed data above the 95th percentile by using conditional statements for each column.
 There must be a cleaner way to do it than this: